-There is ample historical precedent for the Treasury plan including the Reconstruction Finance Corporation established by the Hoover administration in 1932.
-Under Roosevelt it injected \$ 1.3 billion to 6000 banks which is equivalent to \$ 200 billion in equity today (Sylla 2008).
-In 1932 the RFC's efforts were hampered by the publication of the list of banks raising capital.
+There is ample historical precedent for the Treasury plan, including the RFC established by the Hoover administration in 1932.
+Under Roosevelt, it injected \$1.3 billion to 6,000 banks, which is equivalent to \$200 billion in equity today.
+The RFC's efforts were hampered in 1932 by the publication of the list of banks raising capital.
 This led to runs on these banks and unwillingness by others to participate.
-It also has precedent in the Swedish bank bailout of 1992 and in Japan's long delayed bailout in the late 1990s.
+The current Treasury plan also has precedent in the Swedish bank bailout of 1992 and Japan's long-delayed bailout in the late 1990s.